ciriousjoker/opencore-desktop/README.md

   - I disabled a few debugging flags to speedup boot

 ## Troubleshooting

+- This is a release build with debugging disabled.
+As a first step, replace `config.plist` with `config_debug.plist` to see log output
+- If that doesn't spit out useful info, switch to the debug branch to get the debug binaries as well

+---

 - I used OpenCore release to speed up booting (kexts are still debug), so if you run into issues, switch to OpenCore debug first
 - System hangs at [BSSTART] (or smth like that): Properly generated EC.aml was missing